White House moves to freeze some foreign aid, defying Congress in Trump’s final days

 The 45-day clock runs only when Congress is in session, and the Trump administration will be able to freeze the funds through Jan.
 20, when President-elect Joe Biden takes office.

-The Trump administration, which over its four years in office repeatedly tried to cut foreign aid in its formal budgets only to be rebuffed by Congress, has used the rescission process as a tool to make it harder for the State Department and U.S. Agency for International Development to spend money.
+The Trump administration, which over its four years in office repeatedly tried to cut foreign aid in its formal budgets only to be rebuffed by Congress, has used the rescission process as a tool to make it harder for the State Department and USAID to spend money.
 Last year, it tried to use the bureaucratic move to cancel up to $4 billion in foreign aid, but scrapped the plan after facing opposition from Republican and Democratic lawmakers.